Presented at 11:45am in Waverly on Friday, November 18, 2016.#5823

-- Michele Bromley, Adaptive Technology Specialist, Portland State University
+- Michele Bromley, IT Accessibility Coordinator, Portland State University

 - William Wiles-Skeels, Business Manager, Kurzweil Education, Inc.